Showleader/Simplified-mathematical-model-for-the-preparation-of-nanosilver/README.md

 Partial differential analysis of temperature concentration, using Mathematica modeling.
 If you want to ask me, search for Showleader on bilibili.
-If you want to use this code, please refer to my github homepage.
+If you want to use this code, please quote my github homepage.